Novigra/Novigra/README.md

 - I love working on video games, graphics, and apps.
 But honestly, I’ll work on anything as long as it’s fun and I get to learn something new.
 - I’d really appreciate it if the hiring process didn’t include a coding assessment.
 PLLLEAAASEEE, I keep getting cooked and LeetCode already took half my hair 😭

-## The never-ending interview cycle from hell.
+## The never-ending interview preparation cycle from hell.
 ![Madness](https://github.com/user-attachments/assets/2e50227a-fdb9-48bb-9e50-ccf1cadbf561)
 (My sanity is still intact somehow)